thombashi/elasticsearch-faker/README.rst

       Generate fake data and put it to Elasticsearch

     Options:
       --index NAME           Name of an index to create.
-Defaults to test_index.
+Defaults to 'test_index'.
       --mapping PATH         Path to a mapping file.
       --template PATH        Path to a faker template file.
-      -n, --num-doc INTEGER  Number of generating docs.
+      -n, --num-doc INTEGER  Number of generating documents.
 Using bulk API if the value equals or greater than two.
-Defaults to 500.
+Defaults to 1000.
-      --bulk-size INTEGER    Number of docs for a single bulk API call.
+      --bulk-size INTEGER    Number of creating documents for a single bulk API call.
 Defaults to 200.
-      --delete-index         Delete the index if already exists before generating docs.
+      --delete-index         Delete the index if already exists before generating documents.
       -j, --jobs INTEGER     Number of jobs.
 Defaults to 1.
       --stdin                Read a faker template from stdin.
       --dry-run              Do no harm.